 Take a look at our research reports and presentations.

 Published research reports

 Mind-commissioned research and research that has been published out of the partnership with the University of Melbourne is the foundation of the evidence base for our work.

-You can find the published reports under the Resources-Our evidence base section of this site.
+You can find Mind's published research reports under the Resources-Our evidence base section of this site.

 A colloquium is a meeting where research findings are presented and discussed.
 Our Mind Colloquium series was developed with VICSERV (the peak body that represents Victoria’s community managed community health services) and The University of Melbourne.

 The series covers a wide range of topics, and is open to people who use our services (including families and carers), volunteers, students, consumers and other community mental health support service providers.

 If you’d like to know more about the Mind Colloquium series, please contact email@example.com

 View past Mind Colloquium presentations